 Draisma H, Kaakinen M, Prelot L, et al., 2018, Epigenome-wide association study of change in body mass index from young- to middle adulthood in 626 northern Finland birth cohort 1966 participants, 27th Annual Meeting of the International-Genetic-Epidemiology-Society (IGES), Publisher: WILEY, Pages: 724-725, ISSN: 0741-0395

-Beckmeyer-Borowko A, Imboden M, Rezwan FI, et al., 2018, SERPINA1 methylation and lung function in tobacco-smoke exposed European children and adults: a meta-analysis of ALEC population-based cohorts, RESPIRATORY RESEARCH, Vol: 19, ISSN: 1465-993X
+Wielscher M, Amaral AFS, Jarvelin M, et al., 2018, SERPINA1 methylation and lung function in tobacco-smoke exposed European children and adults: a meta-analysis of ALEC population-based cohorts, Respiratory Research, Vol: 19, ISSN: 1465-9921

-Lowry E, Rautio N, Karhunen V, et al., 2018, Understanding the complexity of glycaemic health: systematic bio-psychosocial modelling of fasting glucose in middle-age adults; a DynaHEALTH study., Int J Obes (Lond)
+Lowry E, Rautio N, Karhunen V, et al., 2018, Understanding the complexity of glycaemic health - Systematic bio-psychosocial modelling of fasting glucose in middle-age adults; a DynaHEALTH study, International Journal of Obesity, ISSN: 0307-0565

 Lee JJ, Wedow R, Okbay A, et al., 2018, Gene discovery and polygenic prediction from a genome-wide association study of educational attainment in 1.1 million individuals, NATURE GENETICS, Vol: 50, Pages: 1112-+, ISSN: 1061-4036

 Pluymen LPM, Wijga AH, Gehring U, et al., 2018, Early introduction of complementary foods and childhood overweight in breastfed and formula-fed infants in the Netherlands: the PIAMA birth cohort study., Eur J Nutr, Vol: 57, Pages: 1985-1993